percona/community/content/events/streams-pg/2022-06-30-migrating-postgresql-to-a-new-server.md

 ## Topic

 Thursday, June 30th at 12:00 PM EDT / 06:00 PM CEST / 09:30 PM IST
-**Migrating PostgreSQL to a new server** Dave Stokes and Charly Batista
+**Migrating PostgreSQL to a new server** by Dave Stokes and Charly Batista

 ## Join & Chat for Free